 I hope you enjoy exploring my site.
 Please do get in touch with any questions or comments about the site or my work.

-Melissa, second novel, to be published late 2015
+Melissa, second novel, now published

 At roughly 2p.m. on the 9th of June 1999, on a small street in Stoke-on-Trent, a young girl called Mellissa Comb dies of complications arising from Acute Lymphoblastic Leukaemia.
 Immediately afterwards, all the residents on the street experience the same musical hallucination: starting with a high-pitched shriek, they feel compelled to leave their houses, whereupon they all hear – or think they hear – the same piece of beautiful orchestral music.
 Melissa is about this collective musical hallucination, and its aftermath over the following year.
 Whilst everyone’s gaze seems fixed on what becomes known as ‘The Spark Close Phenomenon,’ nobody seems to notice what’s happening to the family at the centre of it all, as it quietly disintegrates in the wake of Melissa’s death.